hankaiyu06-dudu/NEXUS-MathTutor-Agent/README.md

                  └──────────────────────┘
 ```

-Consequently, the language model is not required to memorize the curriculum or the student's history.
-It acts purely as an adaptive reasoning layer operating over externally stored educational knowledge, continually evaluating logic and feeding updates back into the cognitive state.
+Therefore, the Large Language Model is not required to memorize the curriculum content or the student's learning history.
+It wanders through the knowledge graph, continuously performing logical evaluations to remember the impact of the student's proficiency level.
+It then feeds this updated data back into the cognitive state.

 ---